AlexAutumns/enomy-finance/TO-DO.md

 - Test the application backend more

 - Develop the authentication for the site
+- make username unique

 ## Frontend
+- Make it look better
 - Develop the authentication for the site
+- Create the terms and service